Naples Airport (Florida): History

-The facility was established in 1942 as Naples Army Airfield by the United States Army Air Forces.
+The facility was established in 1942 as Naples Army Air Field by the United States Army Air Forces.
 It was initially assigned to the Southeast Training Center (later Eastern Flying Training Command), and provided basic (level 1) flight training to flight cadets by Embry-Riddle Co; Fairchild PT-19s were the primary trainers used.
-Along with the flight training, it was a sub-base to Buckingham Army Airfield for flexible gunnery training, which the 75th Flying Training Wing supervised.
+Along with the flight training, it was a sub-base to Buckingham Army Air Field for flexible gunnery training, which the 75th Flying Training Wing supervised.
 It was inactivated as a military airfield in November 1945 and turned over to the War Assets Administration for conveyance to civil control as a public airport.

 The Naples Airdrome was returned to the city of Naples and Collier County in 1947, after the military deemed it no longer necessary.
 The airport was managed by John Zate, a pilot and Naples resident.
 Provincetown-Boston Airlines began scheduled service to Miami International Airport in the 1950s, and managed the airport for several years until a municipal airport authority was created in 1969.
+Also in 1969 the eye of Tropical Storm Jenny passed through the bottom left wing and top left wing of the airport and cause over $10,000+ in damage.
 The airport also historically had scheduled service to Orlando, Tampa, St. Pete–Clearwater, Miami and Key West under PBA in the late 1970s.
 Traffic at the airport peaked in 1980, when more than 195,000 passengers used the airport, but fell in the mid-1980s due to the opening of the much larger Southwest Florida International Airport in nearby Fort Myers.
 The airport code APF derives from "alternate Page Field" - which is a reference to Page Field in Fort Myers.

 The airport experienced a rebound in traffic during the mid-1990s, with 173,000 passengers and seven airlines in 1995.
 Passenger numbers dipped when American Eagle ceased scheduled service to Miami in 2001, and dipped even further following the September 11, 2001, attacks.
 In 2003, US Airways Express ceased its service from Naples to Tampa.
-Atlantic Southeast Airlines operated Delta Connection flights between Naples and Atlanta from 2004 to 2007 with a revenue guarantee from the city, but ended the service after retiring its fleet of 40-seat aircraft, again leaving the airport without scheduled service.
+Atlantic Southeast Airlines operated Delta Connection flights between Naples and Atlanta from 2004 to 2007 with a revenue guarantee from the city, but ended the service after retiring its fleet of 30-seat aircraft, again leaving the airport without scheduled service.
 Yellow Air Taxi had flights to Fort Lauderdale and Key West, but the service was ended in December 2008.
 Elite Airways also began scheduled service to the airport in February 2016, with flights to Portland (ME), Newark, Vero Beach, and Melbourne (FL), but ended in March 2017 due to low passenger counts.

 In December 2018, the airport authority changed the facility's name from Naples Municipal Airport to Naples Airport.
 They also changed the airport's logo to a more modern one.